Siyaaan/TheVaultOfCuriosity/1-Fleeting Notes/2d MMORPG-REMNARA.md

 You don’t need everyone in _one_ world.
 You just need everyone to feel like they’re shaping _the_ world.

+What if instead of a real person as a leader, it is an ai where it has its own personality and can affect the map as well as the story

+yeahyeah, there should be a story like when you visit a temple or a stature, there is a clickable

 ARENA

 what will